Same-Day Virtual & Telehealth Appointments — North Carolina

 If you're struggling with depression and considering medication as part of your treatment, you're not alone.
 Starting care is an important step toward feeling better.
 If you have never had a psychiatric medication management visit before, it is normal to have questions.

-At Pinnacle Behavioral Health & Wellness, we serve residents of Gastonia, NC and nearby communities like Shelby, Kings Mountain, and Charlotte with compassionate, personalized psychiatric care, including medication management for depression.
+At Pinnacle BHW, we serve residents of Gastonia, NC and nearby areas like Shelby, Kings Mountain, and Charlotte with kind, personal mental health care, including med visits for low mood.

 This guide explains what happens during your first visit, answers common questions, and helps you feel more prepared.